Search

 Iron infusions or intravenous (IV) iron supplementation is a treatment for iron-deficiency anemia (affecting 5 million adults in the U.S.A.)
 They can be the game-changer, offering a quick boost to your low iron levels.
 But, while iron infusions work wonders, they can also bring some side effects- from mild to severe effects.
 Understanding all the iron infusion side effects can help ensure you get the most out of the treatment.
-This blog will allow you to explore the surprising side effects that you need to be aware of.
+This blog will allow you to explore the surprising side effects you need to know.
 Also, we’ll discuss how to minimize the risk.
 Read on!

 According to one study, an iron infusion or intravenous (IV) iron therapy is much more effective and safe than oral iron therapy.
 However, it also comes with some potential side effects that you need to always watch for to prevent further complications.